SDokmanovic/Artificial-Intelligence-for-Trading/README.md

 * Created multiple alpha factors and applied various techniques to evaluate their performance.
 Formulated an advanced portfolio optimisation problem that combined these alpha factors with a PCA risk model.
 Penalties were applied to the optimisation to limit concentration risks within the portfolio.
 Constraints were also incorporated on portfolio risk, leverage, market neutrality and factor exposures.
 * Project link:
 ## Project 5 - Sentiment Analysis using Natural Language Processing (NLP):
 * Applied natural language processing on corporate 10k filings.
 The data was cleaned and underwent text processing, feature extraction and modeling.
 Sentiment word lists were used with bag-of-words and TF-IDF to generate company specific sentiments.
-Alpha factors were created based on how these sentiments evolve over time.
+Alpha factors were then created based on how these sentiments evolve over time.
 * Project link: